Sumidatasumidata.io

 i

-Invalid values are rejected at ingest with a 400.
+Invalid values do not fail the request — the offending event is skipped and returned in the skipped array of the response, while every valid event in the same batch still stores.
 Keep your taxonomy consistent — the first event you send with a given name sets the metadata that powers future funnel queries.

 Stripe / PayPal / provider webhookServer-side ingest